-- Bay replacement windows feature a large center pane with 2 smaller panes on either side.
+- Bay replacement windows feature a large centre pane with 2 smaller panes on either side.
 It protrudes from the side of the house.

 - A bow replacement window is comprised of several panes of glass of equal size installed to form a curved shape protruding from the side of the house.

-- Awning style and casement replacement windows will either push out, like an awning, or crank open.
-They can look very clean and modern, and feature a hinge opening.
+- Awning style and casement windows will either push out, like an awning, or crank open.
+They can look very clean and modern, and feature a hinged opening.

 - Double hung replacement windows are energy efficient, and carry off a classic look.
 Usually, they are constructed so that you can tilt them open for easy cleaning.

 - For special shaped or round top windows, you’ll need to consult with a designer or architect, who can recommend and design any structural changes that need to be made.